dziegelewski/cv-builder/README.md

 If you want to use it as well - go for it!
 Any feedback would be more than welcome.

-Just edit the source files in `src/data` or other files - currently it's filled with example stuff - and run `npm run develop`.
+Just edit the source files in `src/data` or other files - currently it's filled with example stuff - and run `npm start`.
 Gatsby handles all the hot module replacement stuff.